rediculum/runlevel_backup/README.md

 Edit the cron file `/etc/cron.d/runlevel_backup` if you want to change the time when a backup is performed

+Place the private key in /opt/runlevel_backup/backup.key with perms 400.
 ## License
 This project is licensed under the GNU Affero General Public License v3.0 License - see the [LICENSE](LICENSE) file for details